top of page

 Image by Surface

-We provide video-based teletherapy to adults (ages 18 and above), with a particular emphasis on people of color and those who identify as LGBTQ+.
-Our approach to therapy focuses on using proven treatments (e.g., cognitive-behavioral therapy; dialectical behavioral therapy skills training; cognitive processing therapy and written exposure therapy; exposure and response prevention; and mindfulness-based approaches) with a client-centered approach that acknowledges and values the human connection we all share.
+Our orientation to therapy focuses on using proven treatments (e.g., cognitive-behavioral therapy; dialectical behavioral therapy skills training; cognitive processing therapy and written exposure therapy; acceptance and commitment therapy; and mindfulness-based modalities) with a client-centered approach that acknowledges and values individual identities and the common humanity we all share.
+And because the words we use and the stories we tell ourselves are powerful, we often explore how clients' self-proclaimed narratives shape their lives.

 • Identity (racial/ethnic, LGBTQIA+, cultural)